Best Practices For Marketing Your Private Healthcare Practice.

 But unless you’ve spent enough time with the subject matter to consider yourself highly competent, how will you be able to separate the hucksters from the folks who legitimately want to help?

-And besides, the goal of your marketing strategy is to bring on new patients.
+And besides, the goal of your marketing strategy is to get more patient referrals to your practice.

 But if you’re spending time learning how to execute your marketing strategy, and then executing it, you’re limiting the amount of time you have to do what actually makes you money.